danielwrobert/sc-codes-workshop/README.md

 # SC Codes Workshop

-Demo code for the SC Codes workshop - Sept.
-2016
+Demo code for the SC Codes workshop in Greenville, SC.

-### WP-API Demo

-A very simple demo theme using the WP-API.

-_* Requires WP-API plugin (v2)._

 ### Theme Demo